 In the world of dog breeds, one stands out not only for its unique appearance but also for its rich history and cultural significance.
 The Peruvian Hairless Dog, known locally as the "Perro Sin Pelo del Peru," is a breed that has captivated the hearts of dog enthusiasts and historians alike.
-In this comprehensive long-form piece, we will delve deep into the fascinating world of the Peruvian Hairless Dog, exploring its history, breed group, size, coat, color, and appearance.
+In this comprehensive long-form piece, we will delve deep into the fascinating world of the Peruvian Hairless Dog, exploring its history, breed group, size, coat, colour, and appearance.
 Along the way, we will answer some common questions about this enigmatic breed.

-The history of the Peruvian Hairless Dog is shrouded in antiquity, dating back over 3,000 years to pre-Incan civilizations in what is now Peru.
+The history of the Peruvian Hairless Dog is shrouded in antiquity, dating back over 3,000 years to pre-Incan civilisations in what is now Peru.
 These dogs were not only pets but also revered companions to the indigenous people, believed to have mystical powers and the ability to ward off evil spirits.
 They were often featured in pottery and artwork from this era, indicating their esteemed status in society.

 When Spanish conquistadors arrived in South America in the 16th century, they initially dismissed the breed as strange and exotic.
 However, as the conquistadors began to appreciate the dog's unique qualities, they quickly gained popularity among the European elite.
 This led to the breed spreading beyond South America's borders, with specimens appearing in Europe.